DeepDeducing/Sudoku/README.md

 ## Learning phase content

-To train sets of weight matrix in the paper, run this command:
+To train sets of weight matricesin the paper, run this command:

 ```
 Learning.py